by Sasha Alyson

 …to know, hire, respect, and mentor talented people, who still have roots in the regions where UNICEF works, and not just those who have become a part of the aid industry.

 …to spend more time in developing regions, and to understand them better.
 In 2013 NPR ran a story about cash transfers – the idea of giving aid funds directly to the poor, as cash, rather than paying Westerners to set up aid projects on behalf of the poor.
 Carol Bellamy (UNICEF Executive Director 1995-2005; before that she headed up the Peace Corps) told NPR that she thought cash transfers wouldn’t work because recipients might just waste it on gambling and alcohol.
 Numerous studies have found her paternalistic stereotype to be wrong.(4) But we must assume it shaped UNICEF policies during Bellamy’s tenure.

 …to know, and deeply care, that even though school enrollment is up, education quality is declining in regions where the U.N. has pushed its policies.
 Someone from the South would see this.
 Neighbors and relatives would tell them…. perhaps scream at them.
-Yet after a quarter-century, UNICEF has begun giving occasional lip service to quality but continues largely to focus on enrollment – which is the only sphere in which it can claim to have achieved anything.
+Yet after three decades, UNICEF has begun giving occasional lip service to quality but continues largely to focus on enrollment – which is the only sphere in which it can claim to have achieved anything.

 Another U.S.A. director, on the other hand, is more likely…